NeonLaw/codebase/infrastructure/README.md

 This folder contains a series of Terraform modules to deploy our infrastructure on Google Cloud.
-On each push our private project on [Terraform Cloud](https://api.terraform.io) applies the changes herein to our GCP Projects, `Neon-Law-Production` and `Neon-Law-Staging`.
+On each push our private project on [Terraform Cloud](https://api.terraform.io) applies the changes herein to our GCP Projects, `Neon-Law-Production`, `Neon-Law-Staging`, and `Neon-Law-Data`.

 ## Manual setup before creating Terraform workspaces.

-- Create a service account for Terraform with Project Editor and Compute Network Admin permissions for both GCP project.
+- Create a service account for Terraform with Project Editor and Compute Network Admin permissions for all three GCP projects.
-  - Store the Credentials JSON file as the envvar `gcp_credentials` in the `staging-gcp` and `production-gcp` Terraform Cloud workspaces, which use the `./infrastructure/gcp` repository
+  - Store the Credentials JSON file as the envvar `gcp_credentials` in the `data-gcp`, `staging-gcp` and `production-gcp` Terraform Cloud workspaces, which use the `./infrastructure/gcp` repository.
-- Create and store a New Relic API token in the `new-relic` workspace.
-- Create a global IP, named `neon-law` in each GCP project.
-Reserved global IPs are not supported in GCP Terraform.
 - Enable the following APIs in the GCP Console
   - Google Cloud SQL Admin API
   - Cloud Resource Manager API